sciolist/node-psionic/README.md

 # messaging protocol

-Harpy uses [JSON-RPC](http://json-rpc.org/wiki/specification) messages, with single line JSON.
+Psionic uses [JSON-RPC](http://json-rpc.org/wiki/specification) messages, with single line JSON.
 It does not support notification requests at this time, all requests must be responded to.

 #### example messages